 There’s actually 9 to choose from.

-The first being just a background colour should you choose not to add an image at all.
+The first being just a background color should you choose not to add an image at all.

-The size setting has three options which deal with auto, cover (whole background is covered) or contain it.
-Underneath this we can choose to show the image as an attachment.
+The size setting has three options which deal with auto, cover (the whole background is covered) or contain it.
+Underneath this, we can choose to show the image as an attachment.

 You can either have it fixed or indeed scrolled.
 In fairness on scroll really won’t do anything unless you have made your login box really big.

-Lastly we have an option to deal with the position of the image itself, these include: left top, left centre, left bottom, right top, right centre, right bottom, centre top, centre bottom and centre centre.
+Lastly, we have an option to deal with the position of the image itself, these include: left top, left center, left bottom, right top, right center, right bottom, center top, center bottom, and center center.

-You can even change the form field colours
+You can even change the form field colors

-Yes you can change that to.
-Simply click on the area below the login form and you can in fact change the colour of the text that says: Lost your password.
+Yes, you can change that too.
+Simply click on the area below the login form and you can, in fact, change the color of the text that says: Lost your password.

-Here you can change the font, size, colour, position and choose whether or not you’d even like to show the text for lost password or indeed the back to link text.
+Here you can change the font, size, color, position and choose whether or not you’d even like to show the text for the lost password or indeed the back to link text.

-This is incredibly handy especially if you have a strong image or colour and the text is barely legible.
+This is incredibly handy especially if you have a strong image or color and the text is barely legible.
 Or just simply turn off the text!